dhruvan005/Roaming_Roomies/README.md

 ### Roommate Finding Process
 1. **Create Your Profile**: Share your lifestyle, habits, and preferences
 2. **Browse Listings**: Explore available rooms that match your criteria
-3. **Connect & Move In**: Message potential roommates, schedule viewings, and find your new home

 ### Property Listing Process
 1. **List Your Space**: Create detailed listings with photos, amenities, and house rules